 Online marketing isn’t just about Google AdWords or SEO.
 It requires a deeper understanding of the user and what drives their decision making.

-This is why you have to continually invest in learning about your user, and I know that these 21 resources will help you and your team do just that.
+This is why you have to continually invest in learning about your user.
+I know that these 21 resources will help you and your team do just that.

 What other online marketing resources would you recommend for content marketers?